 This commitment is starting to change government practice on disclosing procurement data.
 The public will not see tangible change until the user interface for agencies is simplified, the proposed integration and necessary adoption of the OCDS is completed, and the Government Procurement Rules give MBIE power to enforce compliance.
 Even then, the actual GETS contracts will not be available, and certain procurements are exempted.
-Exemptions include procurements through a panel of suppliers (Government Rules of

-Procurement 57), all-of-government contracts (Rule 58), syndicated contracts (Rule 59), and common capability contracts (Rule 60).93

-Transparency International New Zealand's analysis of the data from July 2019 to March 2021 revealed that there are two fields in GETS that are key to the transparency of government procurement - the contracted supplier and the value of the contract.
+Exemptions include procurements through a panel of suppliers (Government Rules of Procurement 57), all-of-government contracts (Rule 58), syndicated contracts (Rule 59), and common capability contracts (Rule 60).
+98 Transparency International New Zealand's analysis of the data from July 2019 to March 2021 revealed that there are two fields in GETS that are key to the transparency of government procurement - the contracted supplier and the value of the contract.
 In 2020, only 2,043 (78%) of 2,620 notices properly reported supplier information and only 820 (31%) included information on the value of the contract.
 The annual total of the contract values reported on GETS in 2020 was \$1.016 billion, which is just 2.5% of the total annual government expenditure.
-The financial details of 97.5% of government expenditure are outside the mandate of the Government Procurement Rules.94

-Without this visibility, and until the Rules are more comprehensive, the public must rely on external monitoring, e.g., by the Office of the Auditor General on the Ministry of Health's procurement of a national immunisation system95 and COVID-19 testing services.96

-Given the limited reporting, this early work has only effected marginal change in government practice and in opening procurement data.
+The financial details of 97.5% of government expenditure are outside the mandate of the Government Procurement Rules.
+99 Without this visibility, and until the Rules are more comprehensive, the public must rely on external monitoring, e.g., by the Office of the Auditor General on the Ministry of Health's procurement of a national immunisation system 100 and COVID-19 testing services.
+101 Given the limited reporting, this early work has only effected marginal change in government practice and in opening procurement data.
 Major change can be achieved when all government procurement data, including actual contracts, is released as open data.
+This would span contracts awarded via tendering on the GETS platform, as well as those awarded via panels of pre-approved suppliers and those directly awarded without public tendering.

 1 Note that the commitment timelines being reviewed are those agreed following the formal extension of the NAP3 term to 30 June 2021.
 NZ Government, [3rd national action plan extension of term 2018-2020] (accessed Dec.
-2021), https://ogp.org.nz/assets/New-Zealand-Plan/Third-National-Action-Plan/Extension-of-term-of-National-Action-plan-2018-20.pdf
+2021), https://ogp.org.nz/assets/New-Zealand-Plan/Third-National-Action-Plan/Extension-of-term-of-National-Action-plan-2018-20.pdf.